isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2022-03-03-Response-Speech-by-Mr-Edwin-Tong-at-the-Committee-of-Supply-2022-Minlaw.md

 {:start="59"}
 59. Mr Murali proposed reviewing the means test limit in order to strengthen access to justice.

     a.
-It has been less than 3 years since this criteria was revised.
+It has been less than 3 years since these criteria were revised.

     b.
 We should let this run for a period of time, and study its impact and effectiveness before deciding whether to review the limits again.

 {:start="60"}
 60. Additionally, we also acknowledge Mr Murali’s suggestion on increasing awareness regarding the waiver of the means test requirements.
 We completely agree with that, and we will take steps to enhance the awareness.
-We will work with various other stakeholders, including with Law Society, to do so.
+We will work with various other stakeholders, including Law Society, to do so.

 *CFAs*